computer-chess-index/cci/README.md

 This project is maintained voluntarily.
 Support channels like **GitHub Sponsors** are not set up yet.
-If you wish to support its continuation and documentation efforts,
+If you wish to support, I'll happily activate support channels.
-contact me, so we can set up this important part of any further development together.

 ---